celery/celery/docs/tutorials/task-cookbook.rst

             # memcache delete is very slow, but we have to use it to take
             # advantage of using add() for atomic locking
             if monotonic() < timeout_at:
-                # do not release the lock if we exceeded the timeout
+                # don't release the lock if we exceeded the timeout
                 # to lessen the chance of releasing an expired lock
                 # owned by someone else.
                 cache.delete(lock_id)